ml-explore/mlx-examples/llms/speculative_decoding/README.md

 python convert.py --model t5-11b
 ```

-And for the draft model, convert the T5 small model with:
+We'll use T5 small for the draft model.
+Convert it with:

 ```
 python convert.py --model t5-small